ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

 And that's it, the video is done and can be uploaded to [YouTube][ozkriff YouTube].

+I'm not completely happy with the quality of the 0.6 announcement video, but I guess it's only a question of practice.

 [audacity]: https://audacityteam.org
 [kdenlive]: https://kdenlive.org
 [SimpleScreenRecorder]: https://en.wikipedia.org/wiki/SimpleScreenRecorder